anexia/csi-driver/README.md

 1. Anexia Engine account with `Dynamic Volume` (ADV) module enabled
 2. ADV Storage Server Interface created in a IPAM prefix with role `SCND unrouted unique`
 3. K8s nodes with network access to the Storage Server Interface
-4. Anexia Engine service-account token with full ADV permissions
+4. Anexia Engine service-account token with:
+  - full ADV permissions
+  - IP Space - View All
 5. `rpc-statd` service running on hosts (included in `nfs-common` package)
     * alternatively add the 'nolock' option to `mountOptions` on `StorageClass` or `PersistentVolume.spec` if global file locking is not needed